Create Your First Webinar

 By default, the owner of the account is set as the host.
 You can also add more hosts to your Livestorm account.
 The pricing is per host.
 Feel free to check out this article for more information: How Can I Add Team Members?

 Click on any of the fields to update your profile:

 We send the email invites & reminders through email@example.com and firstname.lastname@example.org, but there is a "reply-to" with the account owner's email.
 If you want to change the "reply-to" email address, you can go to your Settings > Team profile and add a "Contact email".

 There are two kinds of contributors: team members and guest speakers.
 Both have moderation rights to moderate each webinar or session that they are assigned to.
 They can help you manage your webinars for a smooth webinar sailing ⛵️

-🎙 Team members can be added when you create the webinar, or later on from the Sessions tab > edit session.
+🎙 Team members can be added when you create the webinar, or later on from the Sessions tab > Edit session.
 If you add multiple sessions at once, you can add the same team members to all of these sessions.
-Then you can individually modify each session to add team members who will contribute to one sesion but not another.
+Then you can individually modify each session to add team members who will contribute to one session but not another.